 Classic API Compression for the Modern Studio

-Demand for the API 50th Anniversary Edition 2500 at Sweetwater was so high that it sold out quickly.
-No surprise there!
-Other than its alluring gold-faced 2U chassis, the anniversary model added a sophisticated Mix/Blend circuit to API’s venerable design.
-Now, the API 2500+ Stereo Bus Compressor joins the company’s regular lineup, bringing all that formidable dynamics-shaping power to your rack in a sleek, space-saving 1U chassis.
+The API 2500+ Stereo Bus Compressor joins the company’s regular lineup, bringing all that formidable dynamics-shaping power to your rack in a sleek, space-saving 1U chassis.
+The API 2500+ model added a sophisticated Mix/Blend circuit to API’s venerable design coming form the anniversary edition.
 API’s flagship compressor delivers the inimitable sound of iconic API compression along with unparalleled parametric control.
 The result is an incredible-sounding, versatile, world-class stereo bus compressor capable of handling any audio production task.
 Meticulously designed to deliver a broad range of compression options and features not found on most compressors, the API 2500+ delivers warmth, clarity, and punch, whether used for nuanced dynamics control, brick-wall limiting, or anything in between.

 Parallel compression done right